Jack Conklin: Cleveland Browns

 On March 20, 2020, Conklin signed a three-year, $42 million contract with the Cleveland Browns.
-He was placed on the reserve/COVID-19 list by the team on November 18, and activated three days later.
+He was placed on the reserve/COVID-19 list by the team on November 18, and was activated three days later.
 Conklin was named to the 2020 All-Pro Team, along with three of his teammates: defensive end Myles Garrett and guards Joel Bitonio and Wyatt Teller.

 On November 6, 2021, Conklin was placed on injured reserve with an elbow injury.
 He was activated on November 27.
-The next day, a Week 12 Sunday Night Football matchup against the Ravens, Conklin suffered a right knee injury putting him out of the game.
+The next day, a Week 12 Sunday Night Football matchup against the Baltimore Ravens, Conklin suffered a right knee injury putting him out of the game.
 It was later revealed that Conklin tore his patellar tendon and was placed on season ending injured reserve.

 On December 23, 2022, Conklin signed a four-year, $60 million contract extension with the Browns through the 2026 season.

 In Week 1 of the 2023 season, Conklin suffered a torn ACL and MCL and was placed on season-ending injured reserve on September 12, 2023.

+Conklin started all eight of his appearances for Cleveland during the 2025 season.
+On December 20, 2025, Conklin was placed on season-ending injured reserve due to a concussion he suffered in Week 13 against the San Francisco 49ers.